 “You have something to prove?
 It’s a little late in your career for that.”

 “Look Nicolas, I like you.
 I consider you a friend.
-I know the last few years have been rough with the divorce and raising your kids alone.
+The last few years must have been rough with the divorce and raising your kids alone.
 I’ve cut you a lot of slack.
 It is time to get back in the program, or move on.”

 “I know I’m right.”

 Her voiced softened.
 “You’re not the first scientist to get lost chasing fantasy.
 Don’t waste the rest of your career on this.
 Even Einstein spent the final decades of his life going nowhere.”
 There was finality between the words and the tone.
 “Look, I’ll see you tomorrow.”

 Nicolas watched in absence as his door closed itself.
 No, this was not déjà vu at all.
 He spun his chair to face the window and sat, taking small bites as he could.
 After lunch was another class, where some odd dozen more robots would be sent down the line for him to weld together.

 This was not the Ivy-league campus Nicolas had imagined himself walking through twenty years ago.
 Maybe it was too cold for ivy here, or a little too dry, not that the lack of ivy had anything to do with it.
 He would call this a concrete-league school, an assessment of both its appearance and practicality.